-Maritime Co-operative Services Ltd. offers three bursaries of \$200. each to students entering the Technician Course.
+Co-op Atlantic offers three bursaries of \$200. each to students entering the Technician Course.

-The selection will be made on the following basis:(a) the recommendation of a local co-operative or district Federation of Agriculture, (b) Need, and (c) potential for community leadership and/or co-operative endeavour.
+The selection will be made on the following basis:(a) the recommendation of a local co-operative or district Federation of Agriculture, (b) need, and (c) potential for community leadership and/or co-operative endeavour.

-Applications should be sent to Maritime Co-operative Services Limited, Box 750, Moncton, N.B., not later than August 15.
+Applications should be sent to Co-op Atlantic, Box 750, Moncton, N.B., not later than August 15.